pal-robotics/advanced_grasping_tutorials/README.md

     return ports;
   }
 ```
-2. Register the newly created behavior tree node as a plugin that can be used by BehaviorTreeCPP.
-This is done in [behaviortree_register_example_plugins.cpp](/advanced_grasping_tutorials_nodes/src/behaviortree_register_example_plugins.cpp).
+2. Register the newly created behavior tree node as a plugin.

+ Registering the behavior tree node as a plugin for BehaviorTreeCPP is done in [behaviortree_register_example_plugins.cpp](/advanced_grasping_tutorials_nodes/src/behaviortree_register_example_plugins.cpp).
 The name of the node *OfferGripperAction* will be used to call the node from the behavior tree xml file.

 ``` cpp
   factory.registerNodeType<pal::MTCOfferGripperAction>("OfferGripperAction");

 ```

-3. Export the library as a bahaviortree plugin in both the [CMakeLists.txt](/advanced_grasping_tutorials_nodes/CMakeLists.txt) and the [package.xml](/advanced_grasping_tutorials_nodes/package.xml).
+3. Export the library as a bahavior tree plugin

+Exporting the behavior tree plugin is done in both the [CMakeLists.txt](/advanced_grasping_tutorials_nodes/CMakeLists.txt) and the [package.xml](/advanced_grasping_tutorials_nodes/package.xml).

 CMakeLists.txt
 ``` CMAKE